The Lattice

 Information Services

 Light-lag creates information asymmetry.
-Those who know things first—market data, navigation updates, political developments—can profit from temporal advantage.
+Those who know things first—market data, navigation updates, political developments—profit from temporal advantage.
 The Cartographer's maps are free; the interpretation is not.

-The credit system extends here, but energy itself serves as alternative currency.
-Energy vouchers, processing time, transmission priority—these have concrete value independent of Earth-based financial systems.
+The credit system extends here, but energy itself serves as currency.
+Energy vouchers, processing time, transmission priority—concrete value independent of Earth-based financial systems.

 Power Without Government

 The Lattice has no government.
 It has corporate remnants (Nexus and Ironclad stations following corporate law), independent councils (New Prosperity's representative democracy), network operators who control critical infrastructure, and individual actors with sufficient resources to shape events directly.
-In a network this distributed, power follows function—not title.
+Power follows function—not title.